alexking35h/acc/README.md

 Generally speaking, I've implemented language features depth-first in the front-end (how very Agile!), adding support for incremental subsets of the grammar in the parser and type system.
-Unfortunately, this means it's missing some (many) features of the C11 grammar, which really make it closer to C99.
+Unfortunately, this means it's missing some (many) features of the C11 grammar, which really makes it closer to C99.
 Let's call it C--.

+### Scanner

  * `_Thread_local`, `_Noreturn`, `_Alignas`, `_Atomic`, `_Bool`, `_Complex`, `_Imaginary` type-specifiers are not implemented.
    The first four were both new additions in C11, the others were added in C99.